auth0/node-auth0/README.md

 The Auth0 Management API is meant to be used by back-end servers or trusted parties performing administrative tasks.
 Generally speaking, anything that can be done through the Auth0 dashboard (and more) can also be done through this API.

 Initialize your client class with a client ID, client secret and a domain.
-In the Auth0 dashboard, you can find the domain in your Identifier within the Auth0 Management API under Applications and APIs.
+In the Auth0 dashboard, you can find the domain of the Auth0 Management API (System API) within the [General Settings](https://auth0.com/docs/get-started/apis/api-settings#general-settings).

 ```js
 import { ManagementClient } from 'auth0';